-Forfeitures of non-vested participant account balances are allocated to the general funds of the Plan and can be used to pay administrative expenses of the Plan and to reduce contributions otherwise required of the employer.
+Forfeitures of participant account balances are allocated to the general funds of the Plan and can be used to pay administrative expenses of the Plan and to reduce contributions otherwise required of the employer.
 Any remaining forfeitures shall be allocated to participants.
-At December 31, 2015 and 2014, unallocated forfeited accounts totaled \$99,532 and \$80,253, respectively.
+At December 31, 2016 and 2015, unallocated forfeited accounts totaled \$117,968 and \$99,532, respectively.
 The Company has elected to use the forfeitures to pay certain plan expenses.
-During the year ended December 31, 2015, no forfeitures were used to pay administrative fees.
+During the year ended December 31, 2016, no forfeitures were used to pay administrative fees.